Terms and Conditions

 associated with the event locations required for Photographer to perform pursuant to this contract.

 imposed by the officiant.
-In the event that Client is unaware of officiant’s restrictions, Client understands
+In the event that the Client is unaware of officiant’s restrictions, the Client understands

-that Photographer will abide by any limits the officiant has regarding time and place for photography.
+that the Photographer will abide by any limits the officiant has regarding time and place for photography.